Dr. R. Steven Notley

 Studies from New York University, where he studied under the direction of world-renowned Dead Sea Scrolls scholar Dr. Lawrence Schiffman.

-His speciality is in early Judaism, the New Testament, and the literature of the Tannaim.
-He is currently invested with examining the Gospels and Acts as sources for ancient Jewish thought and practice, as well the manner that they preserve ancient Jewish traditions.
+His specialty is the New Testament, and early Jewish and Rabbinic literatures.
+He is currently invested with examining the Gospels and Acts as sources of ancient Jewish thought and practice, as well as the manner that they preserve ancient Jewish traditions.

 He is the author of On Human Nature in Early Judaism: Creation, Composition, and Condition (Paderborn: Brill; Ferdinand Schöningh, 2020) and of Understanding the Gospels as Ancient